 Yanking on wires, wrapping them around electrical devices and furniture or walking on them can only cause grief.
 Any good office supply store will sell floor protectors.

-In most occasions thought, keeping a local file does not work.
-There are times when the need to share and collaborate are key and there are times when the file needs to be opened with auxiliary files and sometimes there are different parts of a project open with different pieces of software at the same time.
-Sometimes all three of these things are true at once as can be the case in geology and civil engineering.
+In most occasions thought, keeping a local file simply does not work.
+There are times when the needs to share and collaborate are key and there are times when the file or files need to be opened with auxiliary files and sometimes there are different parts of a project open with different pieces of software at the same time.
+Quality estimating software often integrates with design and engineering software, or at least the files.
+Sometimes all three of these things are true at once, as can be the case in geology and civil engineering.

 There are two reasons that this solution is not very common.
 First is because it only helps when network traffic and speed are what is slowing things down, and two, even though this is part of any training course, many technicians have never had the opportunity to segment a network.